Managing Your Farmer Rancher Grant

 If you have received a grant from NCR-SARE and need to submit a report, these instructions explain the process for submitting an NCR-SARE project report using the SARE Grants Management System.

-Whenever you add information to the reporting website, be sure to scroll to the bottom before leaving the page.
-Click on the “Update” button to save your work.
+Whenever you add information to the reporting website, be sure to scroll to the top or bottom before leaving the page.
+Click on the “Save” button to save your work.
+When you are ready to turn your report in for review, click on the “Submit” button.

 General Financial Requirements for the Farmer Rancher Program